-Transitional services should include a broad range of activities, such as providing case management, that target offender needs affecting recidivism and support comprehensive services and implementation of strategies to promote responsible fatherhood.
-These activities may be accomplished through a variety of approaches, such as program enhancement, improved data collection, and new training.
-As part of the transitional services, applicants should focus on strengthening and/or expanding mentoring services to improve parenting and develop life skills for young fathers.
-OJJDP expects successful applicants to integrate evidence-based or culturally specific mentoring principles into the mentoring services.
-A list of some evidence-based mentoring practices are in Appendix B on page 36.
+Transitional services should include a broad range of activities, such as case management, that target recidivism to promote responsible parenthood.
+These activities may be accomplished through a variety of approaches, such as program enhancement, improved data collection processes, and/or new staff training.
+As part of the transitional services, applicants should focus on strengthening and/or expanding mentoring services to improve parenting and develop life skills for young fathers or mothers.
+OJJDP expects successful applicants to integrate evidence-based and/or culturally specific mentoring principles into the mentoring services.
+A list of some evidence-based mentoring practices are in Appendix B on page 40.